topheman/angular2-sandbox/README.md

 ================
 I'm launching this project to get me started with **TypeScript** and **Angular2**.
 I have already been working with both Angular1 and React, using ES6, Webpack and other tools.

-To bootstrap this project, I'm using my own boilerplate [topheman/webpack-babel-starter](https://github.com/topheman/webpack-babel-starter) that I have adapted from Babel / Eslint to TypeScript / TSLint.
+To bootstrap this project, I've used my own boilerplate [topheman/webpack-babel-starter](https://github.com/topheman/webpack-babel-starter) that I have adapted from Babel / Eslint to TypeScript / TSLint.

 This is a work in progress, I am still discovering TypeScript and Angular2.
 This project will evolve in the next weeks.